Bounds on the closeness centrality of a graph: Closeness centralities for particular families of graphs

 Bounds such as those in Theorem~\ref{thm:lower bounds on CC for specific graphs} and in the preceding sections are particularly useful if it is not possible to calculate a formula for the closeness centrality.
 For some classes of graphs, however, such calculations are possible.
-Proposition~\ref{prop:closeness-centrality-for-various-graph-families} below, presents explicit expressions for the closeness centrality $\bar{\mathsf{C}}_C(v)$ for the vertices in twelve particular infinite families of graphs.
-The proofs of these expressions are easy and straight-forward, and are therefore omitted.
-The expressions and their derivations first appeared in the first and second authors' works~\cite{Hu19,Is20}, along with expressions for the closeness and betweenness centralities of similar graphs.
-The twelve families of graphs also featured in~\cite{UnKaJa14} in which their betweenness centralities were calculated.
-Each of the families is well-known, except possibly the {\em cocktail party graph} $CP(n)$ and the {\em crown graph} $Cr(n)$: these are the graphs obtained by deleting $n$ vertex-disjoint edges from $K_{2n}$ and $K_{n,n}$, respectively.
+Proposition~\ref{prop:closeness-centrality-for-various-graph-families} below presents explicit expressions for the closeness centrality $\bar{\mathsf{C}}_C(v)$ for the vertices in twelve particular infinite families of graphs.
+The proofs of these expressions are easy and straightforward, and are therefore omitted.
+The expressions and their derivations first appeared in the second and third authors' works~\cite{huthesis19,islamreport20}, along with expressions for the closeness and betweenness centralities of similar graphs.
+The twelve families of graphs also featured in~\cite{MR3294894} where their betweenness centralities were calculated.
+Each of the families is well-known, except possibly the {\em cocktail party graph} $CP(n)$ and the {\em crown graph} $S^0_n$: these are the graphs obtained by deleting $n$ vertex-disjoint edges from $K_{2n}$ and $K_{n,n}$, respectively.

 \myscale{.8}

 \Kn{ }

 \nKn{ }